Teen Driving and Insurance: 9 Things to Know

 2. You have to list your teen as a household driver, even if he has his own insurance policy.

-Some parents choose to purchase a separate auto insurance policy for a teen driver, even though this arrangement typically costs more.
-One possible advantage to keeping the policies separate?
-If your teen gets into an accident, your rate won’t be affected.
-Again, ask your insurance agent to price out both options, and explain the pros and cons.
+Some parents choose to purchase a separate auto insurance policy for their teen drivers, even though this arrangement typically costs more.
+One advantage to keeping separate policies is if your teen gets into an accident, your rate won’t be affected.
+Again, ask your insurance agent to price out both options and explain the pros and cons.

-Keep in mind though, even if your child has his own policy, he still needs to be listed as a driver on your policy.
+Keep in mind though, that even if your child has their own policy, they still need to be listed as a driver on your policy.
 Failure to list a household member as a driver can result in the denial of a claim.

 3. You can offset a higher insurance rate by raising your deductible.